veehz/ip/AI.md

     - Super useful and accurate, with details that as a human is quite tedious to write.
     - Sometimes too much details.
     - Sometimes will be completely wrong, but is very rare.
+4. Use Copilot (Chat) for Refactoring to include Enums (Tag A-Enums).
+    - The main idea is there, but a lot of tiny details are wrong.
+Basically the whole code needs to be checked again.
+    - For example, in a commit a change was used to make a "task" variable a static class member, however the refactored code did not reflect this change.
+    - The list command was completely removed during the refactoring.
+    - The use of exceptions is also not consistent.
+Therefore, I have created a new UnexpectedException type.
+    - Still heavily unreliable and needs a lot of manual work (~15 minutes after first prompt to refactor).